 The casual way in which the workers seem to be chatting and enjoying lunch together while dangling in the air is certainly part of the image’s appeal, but this wasn’t actually a candid moment.
 The photograph was part of a deliberate campaign to promote the city’s real estate development.

-Similar photographs exist, though they are not as well known as the lunch photo.
+Similar photographs exist, though they are not as well known as “Lunch Atop A Skyscraper.”
 One, for example, had some of the men posing as if asleep on top of the hanging beam and another featured a man hitching a ride on a stone block.

 These daredevil poses were directed and shot by news photographers on Sept.
 20, 1932.
 There were three news photographers shooting that day: Charles Ebbets, Thomas Kelley, and William Leftwich.

-To this day, it is unknown who among them took the iconic photograph, but the photo itself has since been reimagined and replicated over the decades.
+To this day, it is unknown who among them took “Lunch Atop A Skyscaper,” but the photo itself has since been reimagined and replicated over the decades.

-Despite the photograph’s infamy, much of the story behind it has remained unknown for so long that rumors began to spread that it was actually fake.
+Despite the photograph’s fame, much of the story behind it has remained unknown for so long that rumors began to spread that it was actually fake.

 That rumor has since been debunked by filmmakers and brothers Seán and Eamonn Ó Cualáin in their documentary Men At Lunch which premiered at the 2012 Toronto International Film Festival.

-The brothers were able to confirm the photograph’s authenticity by tracking down its original glass plate negative, which is kept at Corbis’ secure facility called Iron Mountain in Pennsylvania.
+The brothers were able to confirm the authenticity of “Lunch Atop A Skyscraper” by tracking down its original glass plate negative, which is kept at Corbis’ secure facility called Iron Mountain in Pennsylvania.

 The Ó Cualáins first began investigating the photograph when they found a framed copy of it inside a village pub in Shanaglish, Ireland, where the brothers live.